Farm Financial Assessment

 - a copy of your Farm Financial Assessment letter and voucher

-- any current or recent plans, for example:
+- any current or recent plans, for example business, agronomy or financial

-- copies of your tax returns and financial statements from the last 3 years
+- copies of your tax returns and financial statements from the past 3 years

 - any superannuation payments, annuities and other income